 So if you have one yoga mat, it’s likely not large enough to put a treadmill on.
 And if you have to buy another one, why not just get a treadmill mat?
 Compared to the price of a treadmill, the mat is a small extra.

-Can you use a yoga mat under exercise equipment?
+Can I use a yoga mat as a mat under my exercise bike?